-- 1. The apps, settings, and configuration profiles originally installed by the district must remain on the digital device in usable condition and easily accessible at all times. - 2.
-Students/Parents are not permitted to install apps on the digital device unless instructed to do so by a Fort Payne City School staff member. - 3.
-Student digital devices may be selected at random for inspection. - 4.
-Students are allowed to set up wireless networks on digital devices in the event of virtual learning.
+- 1. The apps, settings and configuration profiles originally installed by the district must remain on the digital device in usable condition and easily accessible at all times. - 2.
+Students and parents are not permitted to install apps on the digital device unless instructed to do so by a Fort Payne City Schools staff member. - 3.
+Digital devices owned by Fort Payne City Schools may be selected at random for inspection. - 4.
+Students are allowed to connect the digital device to wireless networks in the event of virtual learning.
 This will assist them with digital device use while at home. - 5.
 Correct procedures for saving and transferring files to and from the digital device will be covered in class, and may vary from one teacher to another. - 6.
 If technical issues occur, or if unauthorized apps are found on a digital device, the digital device will be restored to its original format.
-The school/district does not accept responsibility for lost documents and data due to a reformat.
+The district does not accept responsibility for lost documents and data due to a reformat.